mlc-ai/blog/_posts/2023-08-08-Making-AMD-GPUs-competitive-for-LLM-inference.md

 ## Background

 There have been many LLM inference solutions since the bloom of open-source LLMs.
-Most of the performant inference solutions are based on CUDA and optimized for Nvidia GPUs.
+Most of the performant inference solutions are based on CUDA and optimized for NVIDIA GPUs.
 In the meantime, with the high demand for compute availability, it is useful to bring support to a broader class of hardware accelerators.
 AMD is one potential candidate.